FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

-Those days were truly interesting times in Las Vegas with Lefty Rosenthal being one of its biggest characters, but there are many more for you to find out about at this museum.
+Those were incredibly interesting times in Vegas, with Lefty Rosenthal being one of its biggest characters, but there's many more you'll find out about at the Mob Museum.

-If time doesn't permit and you only want to see the Mob Museum, I recommend having a bite to eat before, then giving it at least 3 hours, but don't be surprised at all if you end up spending 4 hours here.
-Leave a little lee-way time for that.
+If time doesn't permit and you only want to see the Mob Museum, I recommend having a bite to eat before, then giving it at least 3 hours.
+Don't be surprised at all if you end up spending 4 hours here, so leave a little lee-way time for that.

-The Mob Museum has parking, (presently $5) and if that's full, it's easy enough to park in one of the hotel garages and walk over since it's that close to Fremont St.
+The Mob Museum has parking, (presently $5) but if that's full, it's easy enough to park in one of the hotel garages on Fremont Street and walking over since it's that close to it.

-Be sure to validate your ticket for parking at their garage somewhere in the their hotel.
-Normally that means playing a little something in their casino but to be sure, just ask one of their casino employee's.
+Be sure to validate your parking ticket somewhere in the their casino or hotel.
+Normally that means playing a little something in their casino but to be sure, just ask one of their casino employees.

-If you’ve been wanting to do downtown, here'e a great option to consider.
-You can save a little money by getting a combo for the Mob Museum and the Neon Museum in the day, then do the Fremont Street Experience and Fremont East at night.
+If you’ve been wanting to do downtown, here's a great option to consider.
+You can save a little money by getting a combo for both the Mob and Neon Museums for that day, then hitting Fremont Street Experience and Fremont East at night.